flathub/org.zrythm.Zrythm/README.md

 Flatpak build of [Zrythm](https://www.zrythm.org), a highly automated and intuitive digital audio workstation.

 # Install
 ```
-flatpak remote-add --if-not-exists flathub-beta https://flathub.org/beta-repo/flathub-beta.flatpakrepo
-flatpak install org.zrythm.Zrythm//beta
+flatpak install org.zrythm.Zrythm
 ```

 ## Plugins

 This package supports Flatpak builds of LV2, LXVST, and VST3 plugins.
 Plugins not installed as Flatpak cannot be used.

 You can install Plugins using GNOME Software.
 Or, to view a list of installable plugins, run:
 `flatpak install org.freedesktop.LinuxAudio.Plugins//21.08 -y`

 ## JACK Support